microsoft/bc2adls/.assets/QueryLakeData.md

 ### Enable BC to send queries to the function app
 On the main setup page of the `bc2adls` extension, you will note a new fast tab called **Query data in the lake**.
 Fill out the fields in the following way,
 - **Synapse Serverless SQL endpoint** Locate the Synapse workspace resource on the Azure portal and fill this with the value of the field **Serverless SQL endpoint** under **Overview**.
-- **SQL Database Name** The name of the lake database that was created at the [Creating shared metadata tables](/.assets/SharedMetadataTables.md).
+- **SQL Database Name** The name of the lake database that got created at the [Creating shared metadata tables](/.assets/SharedMetadataTables.md).
 - **Client ID** The value of the app (client) id from the step [Protect your function app using new AAD credentials](#protect-your-function-app-using-new-aad-credentials) above.
 - **Client secret** The value of the client secret from the step [Protect your function app using new AAD credentials](#protect-your-function-app-using-new-aad-credentials) above.
 - **Function app url** The value of the url from the step [Take note of the function app URL](#take-note-of-the-function-app-url) above.